craigbuckler/rooftrain/src/pages/roof-training-courses/pitched-roofing.md

 ## What should you bring?

+> Alan Lander is very knowledgeable and experienced in his field.
+A good course and very worthwhile.
+<cite>Steve Watkinson, EnergyMyWay</cite>

 Roofing course attendees must bring safety boots, a hard hat, personal small tools and lunch.
 Other PPE, tools and materials required for the training course are provided.